six-two/self-unzip.html/README.md

 Currently, there are multiple actions implemented, that can be executed, after the payload is decoded:

-- `--download`: Download the payload as a file when clicking a button (example use case: bypass antivirus / filters)
+- `--download-link`: Download the payload as a file when clicking a button (example use case: bypass antivirus / filters)
-- @TODO: `--download-auto`: Automatically download the payload as a file when the page is opened (example use case: bypass antivirus / filters)
+- `--download-auto`: Automatically download the payload as a file when the page is opened (example use case: bypass antivirus / filters)
 - `--driveby-redirect <REDIRECT_URL>`: Perform a drive-by download and redirect to the `REDIRECT_URL` (example use case: phishing)
 - `--eval`: Execute payload as JavaScript code (example use case: obfuscate malicious JS code)
 - `--replace`: Show payload as HTML page (example use case: compress a big web page)